Treasures of Turkey Tour

 Pick up from the airport and transfer to your hotel by private car.
 Overnight stay in Istanbul.

-Pick up from your hotel & visit Haghia Sophia Museum, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace (Harem & Aya Irini included).
+Pick up from your hotel & visit Haghia Sophia*, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace.
 We will provide you with tickets to the Whirling Dervish ceremony tonight (the art centre is 5 minutes walking distance to your hotel).
-Overnight stay in Istanbul.
+Overnight stay in Istanbul. * Hagia Sophia was reconverted to a mosque in 2020 and remains a functioning house of worship.
+Our commentary will be provided from outside in order to respect its religious status and daily practices.

 Pick up from your hotel & drive (4.5 hours) south to the Gallipoli Peninsula.
 Hear expert information from a local guide.
 Visit the Kabatepe War Museum, the intended landing place at Brighton Beach and Anzac Cove where the Dawn Service is held each year.
 Also visit the NZ Memorial at Chunuk Bair, the Australian Memorial at Lone Pine, and the Turkish Memorial as well.
 Overnight in Canakkale.
 Note: Enough time is spent in Gallipoli to visit all the sites mentioned above.